kaesluder/kae-garden-wiki/docs/README.md

 ### News and Current Developments

-* A reflection essay on [digital gardening](Software_Design_Notes/2022-11-19-digita-garden-notes.md) that explains some of the ideas behind this space.
+* Some thoughts on implementing a [digital garden](http://localhost:8000/Digital_Garden_Thoughts/dg1-digita-garden-notes/) that explains some of the ideas behind this space.
 * [Personal Project](Software_Design_Notes/2022-11-18-markdown-and-resume-ontology.md)
 * Ada Career Week